-In addition to the ‘main school’ we also have a nursery that caters for children from the term after their third birthday.
+In addition to the ‘main school’ we also have a pre-school that caters for children from the term after their third birthday.
 Children in the nursery are offered a part time place for up to 15 hours per week.

 The next stage of education is called Key Stage One and this is for children aged five to seven.
 In this stage, there are two years; year one and year two.
 The standard number for each year group at Maple Tree is forty five and the Government requires that all Key Stage One classes must not be above thirty.
-Consequently this means that we have to have a mixed age class.
-The classes in Key Stage One are Ash (year one), Willow (year one / two) and Sycamore (year two).
+Consequently this means that we sometimes have to have a mixed age class.
+The classes in Key Stage One are Birch (year one), Yew (year one) and Aspen(year two).

 Due to the need for mixed age classes, the school operates a rolling programme of topics so that children do not meet the same work twice.
 Staff in each team work together so that all children receive the same learning opportunities but ensuring that this is differentiated appropriately to meet the needs and abilities of all children.